|Teacup miniature Australian

 registered at the time they earn the titles.
 If showing in AKC you need to put Australian Shepherd

-would disqualify your Boldheart bred dog from this program.
-You also have the option of showing
+disqualify your Boldheart bred dog from this program.
+You also have the option of showing as

-as American Bred in AKC and that would not disqualify your dog.
-"If you have any questions,
+American Bred in AKC and that would not disqualify your dog.
+"If you have any questions, contact

 QUALIFYING TITLES: (Equivalent titles for different venues do not count.)
-Agility: ASCA: RS-
+Agility: ASCA: RS-O

-title from accepted venues (ASCA, AKC, MASCA UD-M, UKC) Rally O: ARCh or other
+from accepted venues (ASCA, AKC, MASCA UD-M, UKC) Rally O: ARCh or other equivalent

-equivalent champion title from accepted venues (APDT, AKC, MASCA RO-A) Tracking: CD/ TC
+champion title from accepted venues (APDT, AKC, MASCA RO-A) Tracking: CD/ TC or TDX or

-or TDX or other equivalent Tracking Dog Excellent title from accepted venues (note: TD
+other equivalent Tracking Dog Excellent title from accepted venues (note: TD accepted in

-accepted in combination with CD title, otherwise only TDX is accepted) Nosework: CH or
+combination with CD title, otherwise only TDX is accepted) Nosework: CH or equivalent title from

 |IMASC Vice President